ethereum/evmone/README.md

 #### Characteristic of evmone

 1. Exposes the [EVMC] API.
-2. The "indirect" subroutine threading is the dispatch method - a table with pointers to subroutines is prepared during the analysis of the bytecode.
+2. The direct call threading is the dispatch method used - a loaded EVM program is a table with pointers to functions implementing virtual instructions.
 3. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
 4. The [intx] library is used to provide 256-bit integer precision.